-Fire Planning: Instituted a Battalion Chief SRA/CalMapper training and reporting program, a major component of this program is the establishment of a tracked Fuels Project submission process from Operations through Resource Management.
+ion Chief SRA/CalMapper training and reporting program, a major component of this program is the establishment of a tracked Fuels Project submission process from Operations through Resource Management.
 Began a re-write of the 2012 Fire Plan which will reflect the many operational and administrative changes and improvements within the Riverside Unit.